Adam Fantilli Game Preview: Blue Jackets vs. Maple Leafs

 Fantilli Stats vs. the Maple Leafs

-- The Maple Leafs are 18th in goals allowed, conceding 103 total goals (3.4 per game) in the NHL.
+- On the defensive side, the Maple Leafs are allowing 108 total goals (3.4 per game) which ranks 16th in the league.

 |2023-2024 Season